trieut415/SmartPill-Ingestible-Sensor/README.md

 ## Overview

-The SmartPill project involves the design and implementation of an ingestible device capable of capturing, logging, and transmitting biometric data as it passes through the human body.
+The SmartPill project involves the design and implementation of an "ingestible" device capable of capturing, logging, and transmitting biometric data as it passes through the human body.
 This proof-of-concept focuses on collecting sensor data periodically, converting it into engineering units, and displaying the results on a console interface.
-Currently this is a rough implementation on a breadboard.
+Currently this is a rough implementation on a breadboard using the ESP32, within the ESP-IDF framework.

 ### Key Functionalities